soumyasomasundaran/EasyGui-Beginners-Project/README.md

 # EasyGui-Beginners-Project
-CRUD projects that were developed to teach second year graduates build a small desktop applicatioN using easygui
+CRUD projects that were developed to teach second year graduates build a small desktop application using easygui